13 Key Email Archiving Best Practices That You Need to Know

 You will want an archiving solution that can automatically remove emails from the archiving solution after a certain period.
 For example, the archiving solution will remove the support email after 30 days, sales email after five (5) years, human resource emails after seven (7) years.
 And never removes any email which is under litigation.

-10. Discourage Employees From Using PST Files
+Avoid Using PST Files

 Most federal rules and regulations stipulate that the data contained within all archived emails must be tamper-proof, which becomes an issue if your employees have a habit of archiving PST files and backing them up onto a hard drive.
 Since PST files are not tamper proof, should your business face litigation, it would be difficult — if not impossible — to prove that the files hadn’t been edited.
 This is just one item on a laundry list of reasons why employees should be discouraged from saving emails as PST files: PST files are also prone to corruption, are device-specific, are often used to sidestep retention policies, are restricted to Outlook and so on.
 The moral of the story here is, if following email archiving best practices is important to you, you need to cut ties with PST.